18.1 – Trading Range

 - Think about your risk appetite and identify your RRR threshold

-- For a complete beginner, I would suggest the RRR to be as high as possible as this provides a margin of safety
+- For a complete beginner, I would suggest the RRR be as high as possible as this provides a margin of safety.

 - For an active trader, I would suggest a RRR of at least 1.5

-When you identify a trading opportunity, always look how the trade is positioned from the Dow Theory perspective.
-For example if you are considering a long trade based on candlesticks, then look at what the primary and secondary trend is suggesting.
-If the primary trend is bullish, then it would be a good sign, however if we are in the secondary trend (which is counter to the primary) then you may want to think twice as the immediate trend is counter to the long trade.
+When you identify a trading opportunity, always look at how the trade is positioned from the Dow Theory perspective.
+For example, if you consider a long trade based on candlesticks, then look at what the primary and secondary trend is suggesting.
+If the primary trend is bullish, then it would be a good sign, however, if we are in the secondary trend (which is counter to the primary), you may want to think twice as the immediate trend is counter to the long trade.

 18.7 – What next?

 We have covered many aspects of technical analysis in this module.
 I can assure you the topics covered here are good enough to put you on a strong platform.
 You may believe there is a need to explore other patterns and indicators that we have not discussed here.
 If we have not discussed a pattern or an indicator here on Varsity, do remember it is for a specific purpose.
 So be assured that you have all that you need to begin your journey with Technical analysis.

 If you can devote time to understanding each one of these topics thoroughly, then you can be certain about developing a strong TA based thinking framework.
 The next logical progression from here would be to explore ideas behind backtesting trading strategies, risk management, and trading psychology—all of which we will cover in the subsequent modules.

 In the next concluding chapter, we will discuss a few practical aspects that will help you start with Technical Analysis.